How to Get Rid of a Cold Quickly

-Essential oils are another fantastic addition to your bath when you’re sick.
+Essential oils are another fantastic addition to your bath when you’re working in getting rid of a cold.
 The little bit of steam from your tub diffuses the oils so that you can breathe them, and you also get the benefit through the skin.
 Eucalyptus opens up a stuffed nose.
 Lemon boosts the immune system, and lavender has a calming effect that goes great with a warm soak.

 You cannot dilute essential oils in water.
 They will form full-strength drops at the surface.
 Dilute a few drops in a teaspoon or so carrier oil before adding them to the bath.
 Of course, be careful exiting the tub so you don’t slip.

 The scientific community needs more data on garlic’s ability to keep vampires away, but research and centuries of traditional use have solidified garlic’s ability as a natural cold remedy.